-Co-Producing a Toolkit for Digital Democracy and Sustainable Urbanisation
+Co-Producing Pathways to Digital Democracy and Sustainable Urbanisation

 Rapid and widespread growth of urban peripheries in the Global South have made them the frontiers of planetary scale urbanisation.
 In India this has been matched by a ‘digital revolution’ in urban governance which has presented profound challenges to peripheral municipalities with degraded infrastructures, low digital capacities and high degree of inequalities.
 This project will investigate how urban peripheries are being transformed by digital infrastructures and technologies and how this is in turn producing new social and material inequalities across digital-territorial margins.